HamzaMouza/CheckVoisinageInterop/README.md

 ## Profiles
 In this application there is 3 different profiles:
--  Administrator : the mot prowerful profile and he has all permissions and can visualise all interfaces.
+-  `Administrateur` : He is the administrator of the app, the mot prowerful profile and he has all permissions and can visualise all interfaces.
--     : create, and select interventions, view historiers, Export Excel reports .
+-  `v`   : create, and select interventions, view historiers, Export Excel reports .
--  Hotline : create, and select interventions, view historier, he can't do any administration, also he can't export Excel reports.
+-  `Hotline` : create, and select interventions, view historier, he can't do any administration, also he can't export Excel reports.

 ## Run FrontEnd
 After you recover the project, for just one time, you need to install dependencies